A 60’s folk luminary and his daughter invest in the next generation of music activists

 Music to Life is actively piloting its AMA nationwide.
 We select artists’ music-driven social justice programs, based on their grounding in community need and artists’ unique proposals for addressing that need.
 For example, an AMA in Austin, Texas, will provide one of Music to Life’s activist artists, Vanessa Lively, with the mentors, partners, and resources she needs to grow her Home Street Music project for homeless people in Austin and around the country.

 Our rural AMA, Mobile Musician Mentors, will launch in Spring 2020 for communities in Northern New England.
 For this accelerator, Music to Life will connect activist musicians with at-risk and homeless youth to engage in the positive, expressive, healing power of songwriting.
-Through regional partnerships with music educators, community leaders, nonprofits and businesses, musicians will go on the road with a mobile recording studio (currently exploring a collaboration with the Lennon Bus), connect with youth wherever they may be—community centers, schools, street corners or town greens—and help them develop personal anthems for their journeys.
+Through regional partnerships with music educators, community leaders, nonprofits and businesses, musicians will go on the road with a mobile recording studio, connect with youth wherever they may be—community centers, schools, street corners or town greens—and help them develop personal anthems for their journeys.
 Our goals are to reduce social isolation, encourage healthy recreational alternatives and bring attention to the needs and voices of rural youth.

 By facilitating these and other activist artists’ music-driven social change programs, Music to Life amplifies artists’ musical messaging and helps them impact thousands of fans, community members, and cause supporters.